bharatk21k/lesscode-iac/README.md

 # Usage

+Currently it only supports building a microservice in AWS.
+So create the follwoing terraform scripts for a new cluster deloyment.

 main.tf
 ```
 # 1st create a valid cert.
 Since we are using CF to map custom domain (via route module), we have to create it in us-east-1 region.